 This will transfer by October 2018.

-The Tax Tribunals for Scotland hear appeals regarding the new Scotland Land and Buildings Transaction Tax (a tax on the sale of land and property) and the Scottish Landfill Tax (a tax on un-recycled waste).
+The First-tier Tribunal for Scotland Tax Chamber hears appeals regarding Land and Buildings Transaction Tax (a tax on the sale of land and property) and the Scottish Landfill Tax (a tax on un-recycled waste).
 Currently its membership of the new structure is out for consultation.

 Valuation Appeal Committee